This week on ‘An Interview with WiseOceans’ we spoke with Melissa Hobson from The Reef-World Foundation

 There’s nothing like being underwater and I’ve seen so many awesome – and often rare – species while diving.
 So much damage is being done to the ocean and it would be so sad to lose these spectacular creatures.
 The hope that all is not lost is what’s drawn me to working in marine conservation and trying to make a positive difference.

 While I’ve been fascinated by the ocean since qualifying as a diver, it was a long journey before marine conservation became my career.
 After nearly a decade working for busy PR agencies in The Big Smoke, I decided I needed a change.
-In what, on paper, might seem like a slightly extreme move, I quit my job, left everything behind and moved to Mozambique to volunteer with the Marine Megafauna Foundation where I spent eight months looking after their communications.
+In what, on paper, might seem like a slightly extreme move, I quit my job, left everything behind and moved to Mozambique to volunteer with the Marine Megafauna Foundation.
+Here I spent eight months looking after their communications.
 Of course, unpaid placements inevitably have a time limit and, before I knew it, it was time to move on.
-I’d just started looking for permanent comms jobs in the marine conservation sector when my friend forwarded me a job advert he’d seen to become the Comms Manager at Reef-World.
+I’d just started looking for permanent job in marine conservation when my friend forwarded me a job advert he’d seen.
 I applied and the rest, as they say, is history.

 It might sound like a cliché but – because we’re a small, tight-knit team where everyone is very hands-on – every day really is different and I’ve always thrived on a varied role.
 As Communications Manager, I could be writing a press release about one of our key developments, speaking to a journalist about a sustainable tourism feature they’re writing, running Comms training sessions for the team, liaising with the UN Environment Programme around Green Fins’ communication strategy or replying to questions and comments on social media.
 As a published journalist outside my role at Reef-World, one of my favourite parts of the role is when I have the opportunity to spend time writing.
-It’s particularly gratifying when the feature or piece of content resonates with people and you can see, from shares and comments, that your message is getting through and helping to raise awareness and begin changing behaviours.
+It’s particularly gratifying when the feature or piece of content resonates with people.
+You can see that your message is getting through and helping to raise awareness and begin changing behaviours.

 Some aspects of communications can often seem very unmeasurable so it’s really motivating when you see comms outputs contributing to a tangible conservation impact.
 For example, a recent guest post we wrote for UN Environment Programme has been shared widely across social media and helped us gain many new followers.
 Although it’s a small win, every time we can raise awareness of the threats faced by coral reefs in this way, the closer we are to positive behavioural change.

-I love manta rays – I’d wanted to see one since qualifying as a diver, but it was many years before I saw my first one.
-Living in Tofo, Mozambique, I was lucky enough not only to spend time in the water with many mantas but also help MMF taking identification photos (the pattern on each manta’s belly is as unique as a human fingerprint).
-I’ve also been lucky enough to spend two humpback whale seasons in Mozambique; during which time I’ve developed quite a soft spot for humpbacks too – so I’d say humpbacks and mantas are probably tied!
+I love manta rays.
+I’d wanted to see one since qualifying as a diver, but it was many years before I saw my first one.
+Living in Tofo, Mozambique, I was lucky enough not only to spend time in the water with many mantas.
+I also helped MMF taking identification photos (the pattern on each manta’s belly is as unique as a human fingerprint).
+I’ve also been lucky enough to spend two humpback whale seasons in Mozambique.
+I’ve developed quite a soft spot for humpbacks too – so I’d say humpbacks and mantas are probably tied!

 Unexpectedly coming across three scalloped hammerhead sharks after we’d just finished our safety stop was pretty insane.
 They were super chilled and came pretty close so we just hung around while they circled us for a few minutes.
 I’d love to see a huge school of hammerheads one day!